LEAD 505 Church Administration

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-There will be 6 Discussions where the student will be required to write a minimum 300-word thread and reply to at least 2 other classmates’ threads.
+Therefore, the student will participate in 3 Discussions.
+The student will be required to write a thread of at least 300 words and reply to at least 2 other classmates’ threads.
 Each reply must be a minimum of 100 words.
-(CLOs: A, B, D, E, F, G)
+For each thread, the student must support his/her assertions with at least 2 scholarly citations in the format of the student’s academic program.
+Each reply must incorporate at least 1 scholarly citation in the format of the student’s academic program.
+(CLO: A, B, D, E, F, G)